Skip to navigation Skip to content

 Agreement country + Read more ...

-Issue this form to the customer and advise them to have it completed as soon as possible on their arrival in the agreement country.
+Give this form to the customer and tell them to have it completed as soon as possible on their arrival in the agreement country.

 They must be severely disabled to transfer to DSP under an agreement when autonomous entitlement ceases after leaving Australia.
 On completion of this decision, rerun the Portability Script - Departures and Returns.

-Until the decision is made, continue with the Portability Script to give an interim decision advising that payment will stop when autonomous entitlement ceases after leaving Australia.
-See Step 3 in Table 4.
+Until there is a decision, continue with the Portability Script to give the customer an interim decision - the payment will stop when autonomous entitlement ceases after leaving Australia.
+Go to Table 4 > Step 3.

 6

-• Yes, payment is not portable from the date of departure as the holder of one of these types of visas loses their Australian residence on departure from Australia.
-See Step 3 in Table 4
+• Yes, payment is not portable from the date of departure, as the holder of one of these types of visas lose their Australian residence on departure from Australia.
+Go to Table 4 > Step 3

 7